Back to Better With Brick

 Clay Brick: Building a Sustainable Future for the UK

-The ultimate sustainable building material, clay brick has proven its performance for thousands of years.
+Clay brick has proven its performance as a sustainable building material for thousands of years.
 Unlike other materials that fade in and out of fashion, clay brick provides the longevity, durability and adaptability that sets it apart.
 These impressive qualities are why clay brick has a typical lifespan of over 150 years.
 But a clay brick can often last much longer.
 And at the end of a building’s life, clay bricks have a second life.
 They can be refurbished, recycled and reused, offering end-of-life circularity.

-Created using natural, locally sourced materials, clay brick’s unbeatable thermal mass regulates indoor temperatures, while its clay composition emits no harmful substances that degrade air quality.
-When you need a structure to endure, clay brick provides the lowest carbon, highest recycling potential, and greatest health impacts.
+Created using natural, often locally sourced materials, clay brick's excellent thermal mass helps regulate indoor temperatures, while it's clay composition emits no harmful substances that degrade air quality.

 Better with Brick